wikipathways/pvjs/test/README.md

 B. When software is installed, open a terminal and enter the following commands:

 ```
-$ git clone git@github.com:wikipathways/pathvisiojs.git #gets pathvisiojs source code
+$ git clone git@github.com:wikipathways/pvjs.git #gets pvjs source code
-$ cd pathvisiojs/
+$ cd pvjs/
-$ npm update && npm install #uses npm (the node package manager) to install pathvisiojs dependencies
+$ npm update && npm install #uses npm (the node package manager) to install pvjs dependencies
-$ bower update && bower install #installs non-npm JS dependencies
 $ gulp launchSelenium #starts Selenium server for running tests
 ```

 C. Leave the [Selenium](http://docs.seleniumhq.org/) server terminal window open and running.
-Selenium is a web browser automation platform that tests the pathvisiojs code to ensure it works.
+Selenium is a web browser automation platform that tests the pvjs code to ensure it works.
 Open a second terminal window and enter the following command:

 ```
-$ gulp watch #starts local web server and watches for your changes to the source files.
-Opens a browser to the pathvisiojs test page.
+$ gulp #starts local web server and watches for your changes to the source files.
+Opens a browser to the pvjs test page.
 Runs a quick test whenever you change a source file.
 ```

 # How To Run Local End-To-End Test Protocol